The Dark Sentinel by the Hanwei Forge is a Fantasy sword classic.

 Again , a simple psuedo-tsuba type guard.
 On mine, over the years of use and abuse, it's become loose, so I took a very, very thin wash, cut it in half (half moon shapes) and placed them between the guard and grip as shims.
 It holds it all rather well.

-As mentioned before this particular sword has been extensively used and a good reason.....it's one heck of a cutter.
+As mentioned before this particular sword has been extensively used and a good reason.....
+It's one heck of a cutter.
 We've used it on milk jugs, 2 liters, small water bottles, pumpkins, cantalopes, cabbages, watermelons, cardboard tubes, etc. It's even carved up 2 cutting stand platforms from not so great aiming, split 2 x 4 's in half......

 Just a fun, fun sword to cut with.